Best Vermont Towns to Visit This Fall | Happy Vermont Post & Podcast

 The Best Vermont Towns to Visit This Fall

-Fall in Vermont is all about hiking, scenic drives, apple picking, and exploring small towns.
+Vermont’s fall foliage season is all about scenic drives, apple picking, hiking and exploring small towns.
+You can’t go wrong wherever you are in Vermont this time of year.

 Peacham and Groton

 Once you’ve visited the town of Peacham for the first time, you’ll want to return every fall.
-The village center showcases historic New England homes, mountain views, a classic white steepled church, and the Peacham Café.
+The village center showcases historic New England homes, mountain views, a classic white steepled church and the Peacham Café.

 To the south and west of Peacham is Groton State Forest, where you can find excellent hiking and paddling opportunities on 26,000 acres of state land spread out over several towns, including Peacham and Groton.
-Owls Head Mountain in Groton State Forest is an easy, rewarding hike—and perfect for kids—with gorgeous views from the top.
+Owl’s Head Mountain in Groton State Forest is an easy, rewarding hike—and perfect for kids—with gorgeous views from the top.

 Chittenden

-Chittenden is tucked away in the Green Mountain National Forest and home to the Chittenden Reservoir, Lefferts Pond, and the Mountain Top Inn & Resort.
-Chittenden has a small population of about 1,260 residents.
+Chittenden is tucked away in the Green Mountain National Forest with many scenic locations, including the Chittenden Reservoir, Lefferts Pond and the Mountain Top Inn & Resort.
+Chittenden has a small population of about 1,230 residents.
 However, the size of the town is 74.2 square miles—or 46,000 acres—making it the largest town by area in Vermont.
-The Green Mountains run along the entire eastern half of the town, making it even more secluded and wild, which is perfect for fall foliage viewing and outdoor exploration.

 Best Vermont Towns To Visit This Fall